pakal/rsfile/doc/rsfile_streams.rst

-New raw streams
+New Raw Streams
 ---------------------

 .. module:: rsfile

-The replacement for io.FileIO streams has a quite different constructor, giving a far broader range of possible semantics, as well as some new attributes.
+The replacement for **io.FileIO** has a quite different constructor, giving a far broader range of possible semantics, as well as some new attributes.

 .. autoclass:: RSFileIO